nodejs/node/doc/contributing/adding-new-napi-api.md

 # Contributing a new API to Node-API

-Node-API is the next-generation ABI-stable API for native modules.
+Node-API is the next-generation ABI-stable API for native addons.
 While improving the API surface is encouraged and welcomed, the following are a set of principles and guidelines to keep in mind while adding a new Node-API.